A month by month calendar of MLA events.

 The listing of the last year's events can be found below:

 The MLA Boat Show brings together fine surviving examples of the wooden boats built and used in Muskoka by those who went before us.
-These wooden boats maintained and are cared for as never before.
-The current owners of these unique craft will be at the show and they love to tell the history and stories of their boats.
+These wooden boats are maintained and cared for as never before.
+The current custodians of these unique craft will be at the show and they love to tell the history and stories of their boats.
 With luck and love, these boats live on to tell their stories for many generations.

 Every winter the MLA is hosting a Mixed Bonspiel.